creeperDoesRedstone/XSharp/README.md

 17 * 2 // multiplication
 5 % 2 // modulo
 ```
-You can also write to the screen using the `plot` keyword:
+You can also write to the screen using the `plot` keyword (deprecated):
 ```
 plot x y 0/1
 ```